-Ross Jones is an investigative reporter whose work has exposed corruption and waste at all levels of government, sent public officials to prison and into hiding and spurred multiple FBI investigations.
+Ross Jones is an investigative reporter whose work has exposed corruption and waste at all levels of government, sent public officials to prison and into hiding and changed Michigan law.

-He returns to WXYZ-TV from the Scripps Washington Bureau, where he worked since 2015.
-While there, Ross reported extensively on police misconduct nationwide, abhorrent treatment of mentally ill children and the influx of dark money throughout the 2016 presidential race.
+He returns to WXYZ-TV from the Scripps Washington Bureau.
+While there, Ross reported on police misconduct nationwide, abhorrent treatment of mentally ill children and the influx of dark money throughout the 2016 presidential race.

 His investigations have garnered local, regional and national awards including the duPont-Columbia Award, regarded as broadcast journalism's highest honor.
 He is a graduate of Michigan State University, where he earned a degree in journalism.

 Most of Ross's stories begin with a tip.
 Contact him at email@example.com or call him directly at (248) 827-9466.